INTENSIVE OUTPATIENT PROGRAM

 STEP 4 – DISCHARGE

 So…you’ve made it!
 Your treatment in program has come to an end and it’s time to discharge.
-It is our responsibility to make sure you schedule an appointment with an outpatient therapist and outpatient provider.
-Usually, you will see your therapist once a week for a one hour session and your provider once a month for medication management, if you are on medications.
+It is our responsibility to make sure you schedule an appointment with an outpatient therapist and outpatient physician or psychiatrist.
+Usually, you will see your therapist once a week for a one hour session and your physician or psychiatrist once a month for medication management, if you are on medications.
 You can either see a Forward Counseling Counselor for follow up outpatient counseling or seek treatment outside of our facility.